Explore Learning get their kilts on for charity walk

-Our Scottish centres regularly support CHAS with fundraising events, and were delighted to take part in Kiltwalk for the second year in a row!
+Our Scottish tuition centres regularly support CHAS with fundraising events, and were delighted to take part in Kiltwalk for the second year in a row!
 CHAS provides vital hospice services for children and young people with life-shortening conditions.
 They offer two children’s hospices which can care for the whole family.
 CHAS also run a homecare service called ‘CHAS at Home’ which helps families in their own homes across Scotland when they need it most.
 CHAS currently support over 380 families, as well as a significant number of families who receive bereavement support.
-For more information on CHAS visit http://chas.org.uk.
+For more information, visit CHAS.

 Discover more interesting posts from our blog

 Wondering how to become a learning enthusiast?
 You’re in luck!
 Wildlife enthusiast Steve Backshall pauses from creepy crawlies and dangerous animals to give us some...Read this post